mirittal/react-ex/README.md

 npm start will run webpack (pack all js files and convert ES6 to ES5 and react jsx)
 following by starting a node/express server

+## Build for porduction
+> webpack -p

+Will minify code

 ## Notes
 - Project github: https://github.com/mirittal/react-ex.git